visit/slate/source/index.html.md

         "Latitude": 64.113899230957
       }
     }
-	...
   ]
 }
 ```

-Get the next page of Raw POIs, you need to provide a token obtained from <a href="#get-paged9">Get Paged</a>.
+Get the next page of raw POIs, you need to provide a token obtained from <a href="#get-paged9">Get Paged</a>.

 ### HTTP Request